Working with the NHS

 LCCCG has responsibility for healthcare commissioning and hospital and community health services for people living in Leicester City.
 We were appointed as the web design and development partner after demonstrating a clear vision of how best to plan content and functionality.
 The outcome is a fully responsive WordPress site that has 200+ pages of content maintained by multiple content authors.

 “Cite met our brief by delivering a great looking responsive website.
 They did this within our tight timescales and to the agreed budget.
 Cite worked really closely with us throughout the project, and we felt they were understanding of our requirements and flexible when we needed them to be.”

 LMSG plays a key role in the prescribing and managed entry of specialist medicines for prescribers and pharmacists in primary and secondary care.
-We built a new website which solved a key business challenge, greatly reducing administration by allowing consultants to complete drug requests online.
+We built a new website that solved a key business challenge, greatly reducing administration by allowing consultants to complete drug requests online.
 Our simple, user-focused design was inspired by award-winning sites such as police.gov and gov.uk, where user needs are the first priority.

 “We liked a lot of other projects Cite had done for the NHS.
 Their experience was a huge benefit in the planning and delivery of our website – they were great to work with and offered really useful guidance throughout the process.”

 NHS Clinical Commissioners is the membership organisation of clinical commissioning groups.
 We developed a new, responsive WordPress website and an extranet for members to share and view information.
-The content within the private extranet is displayed depending on which Networks members belong to, including access to forums, resources and news and events.
+The content within the private extranet is displayed depending on the Networks that a member belong to – including access to forums, resources and events.

 For the NHS Operation Development team, we created a Do OD mobile app to encourage feedback and get people to work in a structured way to achieve culture change.
 We were also asked to create associated campaign material to promote the initiative throughout the NHS.
 These ranged from digital artwork, printed flyers through to social media graphic assets and e-shots.